U-1055/terv/README.md

-# terv
+# τerv
-Terv is a task-tracker for small working groups, like start-ups.
+τerv is a task-tracker for small working groups, like start-ups.
 It has been in development since the end of December 2025 as a part of the project "Developing of an automated planning system".
 Now it can:
 1. Create your personal reminders and simple notes.
 2. Show your tasks and events scheduled this day.
 3. Show information about tasks and events.